Updated, 16/10/20, to include Google AdSense.

 Who we are and what we believe

-This website is published by a team led by Gary J Byrnes trading as Readathriller, registered in Ireland.
+This website is published by a team led by Gary J Byrnes trading as Readathriller, registered in Ireland, No. 642865.
 The website is operated from Dublin, Ireland, for a global audience.
-The website address is: http://www.readathriller.com.
+The website address is: https://www.readathriller.com/thriller.

 The EU General Data Protection regulation – GDPR – came into effect on Friday, May 25, 2018.
 Readathriller takes our responsibilities under GDPR very seriously, and we understand the importance of trust when personal data is supplied to us.
 We think that GDPR is an important regulation and we fully support it, in word and in spirit.